-Prerequisites: Sports Medicine and Rehabilitation I

-Fees: \$35/semesterCredit: 1.0 CTE or Elective
+Prerequisites Fees Credit CTE Sports Medicine and Rehabilitation I \$35/semester 1.0 CTE or Elective

 This course will enhance students' knowledge and skills to continue their education in Sports Medicine and Rehabilitation Services in a clinical, medical or retail setting or to continue to postsecondary education.
 Students will be working with athletic teams.
 Students will receive 1.0 CTE or Elective credit upon completion of this two-semester course (0.5 credit each semester).